ApiLogicServer/Docs/docs/FAQ-Live-API-Creator.md

       * API Logic Server is a **self-serve** API style, well suited for supporting other organizations without requiring central creation of customized APIs

+         * Use standard Flask for custom APIs - still rule-enabled

          * An **Extensible ORM** enables access to other data sources

 &nbsp;